 - not coping with things that used to be easy

 - loss of appetite and weight

 - loss of sex drive

 - thoughts of self-harm or suicide.

 Doctors grade depression as mild, moderate, and severe to help them decide which treatment to choose.
-One thing that deeply helped me (along with my Ragdoll–Pancakes) is my family support.
-I know how extremely lucky I am.
-Unfortunately, not everyone has the same support, and some people have had to take drastic measures for people to realize what’s really going on.
+One thing that profoundly helped me (along with my Ragdoll–Pancakes) is my family support.
+I know how fortunate I am.
+Unfortunately, not everyone has the same license, and some people have had to take drastic measures for people to realize what’s going on.

-It’s all about support, being open and honest and even if some people don’t understand you 100%, you can feel so much better in yourself for being honest about the situation and so open and you don’t feel alone.
-Sometimes opening up and having someone listen is just what you need.
+It’s all about support, being open and honest, and even if some people don’t understand you 100%, you can feel so much better in yourself for being honest about the situation and being open and you don’t feel alone.
+Sometimes, opening up and having someone listen is just what you need.
 Facts & Stats on Depression

 - People of all ages, backgrounds, lifestyles, and nationalities suffer from major depression, with a few exceptions.

-- 10 times more people suffer from major depression now than in 1945.
+- Ten times more people suffer from major depression now than in 1945.

-- The average age of first onset of major depression is 25-29
+- The average age of the first onset of major depression is 25–29.

 - Up to 80% of suicide deaths are in sufferers of major depression.